kyma-project/test-infra/development/tools/cmd/pjtester/README.md

 ## Execution of any code without review?

 This was the main requirement for this tool.
-However, we did place some security in place.
-The `pre-master-test-infra-pjtester` Prowjob is running on the `trusted-workload` cluster, where it has everything it needs for succesful execution.
-Every Prowjob to test will be scheduled on the `untrusted-workload` cluster where no sensitive data exists.
+However, we did put some security in place.
+The `pre-master-test-infra-pjtester` ProwJob is running on the `trusted-workload` cluster, where it has everything it needs for succesful execution.
+Every ProwJob to test will be scheduled on the `untrusted-workload` cluster where no sensitive data exists.
 As for any other PR from a non-Kyma-org member, every test has to be triggered manually.

 ## How to use it